Choosing a place to live while you study at BCUIC may seem like an enormous task - especially if you are unfamiliar with Birmingham.

 We have properties in a number of locations throughout Birmingham.
-Belgrave View are in Birmingham City Centre.
+Belgrave View is in Birmingham City Centre.

 What types of property are they?

-Our accredited landlords offer a range of different properties and we can help you to find a room in purpose-built student hall – Belgrave View.
+Our accredited landlords offer a range of different properties and we can help you to find a room in a purpose-built student hall, such as Belgrave View.
 Most offer en-suite facilities, apartments and studios.